 One is to make the trochlear wedge deeper.
 If your pet’s joints are flat, the surgeon will make a deeper V-shaped incision to hold his kneecap in that grove.

 The other option is to tighten the joint capsule to ease tension on the ligament or patella capsule.

-I recommend analysing ALL other possible non-surgical options that can add stability to your Pom’s knee BEFORE even considering correction of the problem through surgery.
+I recommend analyzing ALL other possible non-surgical options that can add stability to your Pom’s knee BEFORE even considering correction of the problem through surgery.

-If surgery is the best choice, be aware that there are always potential risks during surgery, especially from infections and anaesthetic.
-However, the list of risks grows longer because the procedure is carried out on one of your pet’s moving parts that’s also a weight bearing part.
+If surgery is the best choice, be aware that there are always potential risks during surgery, especially from infections and anesthetics.
+However, the list of risks grows longer because the procedure is carried out on one of your pet’s moving parts that’s also a weight-bearing part.

 If a pin is inserted into your Pom to assist with the task of holding the joint in position.
 The pin may move and that means more surgery to take it out.
 At the pin’s site, an abscess (also called a seroma) may be created and either surgery or drainage is needed.

-10% of canines don’t demonstrate any significant improvements after undergoing surgery.
+10% of canines don’t demonstrate any significant improvements after undergoing dog luxating patella surgery.
 They still feel pain and it’s possible for this problem to cause more issues with other joints and bones.

 Pomeranian Hip Dysplasia